femhub/mesheditor-flex/README.rst

     $ wget http://hpfem.org/downloads/flex_sdk_3.5.zip
     $ unzip flex_sdk_3.5.zip

-To add flex_sdk.3.5/bin directory to your system path: change the following script according to your need and to your bashrc::
+To add flex_sdk.3.5/bin directory to your system path.: change the following script according to your need and to your bashrc::

     export PATH=$PATH:path_to/flex_sdk.3.5/bin